Call for Proposals

 3) Budget Page(further details below)

-Duration: Grants will be for a one-year period and may be submitted for renewal the following year.
+Duration: Grants will be for a one-year period and may be submitted for renewal.
+Renewal applications also due February 18th, 2019 before midnight.
 Renewal applications must have a comparison of milestones achieved vs. those planned in the original submission.
 Renewal applications will be evaluated on a competitive basis using the same process as with new applications.
 No Cost Extensions may be applied for by using this form.

 Budgets: Grants may be requested for up to $100,000 direct costs for one year.
 Funds may be used for salary support of graduate students and other research staff, but may not be used for general staff, administrative support or tuition.
 Operating supplies, equipment items, prototyping expenses, imaging time and travel directly associated with the research activity are examples of eligible budget items.
 Budget details should include general categories such as personnel, supplies, travel, non-capital equipment and other project related expenses.
 Submit using Budget Page template.